 By now it’s safe to tell you that you have to get used to your baby crying.
 Babies cry a lot and it’s really up to you to figure out what baby wants and needs from you.
 Here’s a great article on the 8 common reasons why babies cry!

 Just know that during baby’s first night home, he/she will cry when she/he is hungry, uncomfortable, cold, hot or needs a diaper change!

 Read this next:

-During the first night home with your newborn baby, you are going to be very hormonal.
+During the first night home with your newborn baby and the first days as a new mom, you are going to be very hormonal.
 Heck!
-During the first few weeks and even months after bringing baby home you’ll feel this way.
+During the first few weeks and even months after bringing baby home you’ll feel different kinds of emotions.
 You are a new mom with many questions, doubts, feelings and more!

 You are recovering from child birth and now you are left to fend for yourself and figure everything out on your own.
 It can feel lonely and you may shed a tear or so.